 Aigner

 Exquisite tools from Aigner.
-Now available in our collection.
+Now available in our product line.

 RUWI and AIGNER

-Our workshop isn’t just filled with things we make ourselves.
-Some of our tools aren’t made here, but by family-run businesses with whom we’ve developed a genuine bond over the years.
+Our workshop isn’t just filled with the things we build ourselves.
+Some of our tools aren’t made here, but by family-run businesses with which we’ve developed a genuine bond over the years.
 Innovators.
-Trustworthy companies.
-Manufacturers with a solid foundation.
-We use what they make ourselves—day in and day out on our own machines.
+Companies with integrity.
+Artisans with substance.
+We use what they build ourselves—day in and day out on our own machines.
 AIGNER, based in Reisbach in Lower Bavaria, is one such company.

 Georg Aigner and the Integral Stop

 The table router is a machine that even experienced woodworkers respect—and rightly so.
-Where the tool extends beyond the stop, a standard router fence leaves an open gap.
-This is precisely where things can get dangerous if a workpiece tips over or kicks back.
+Where the tool extends beyond the stop, a standard router stop leaves an open gap.
+This is precisely where things get critical if a workpiece tips over or kicks back.

 Georg Aigner has filled this gap.
-His integral stop guides the workpiece continuously using swiveling bars, even over the tool.
-He developed it in close collaboration with the employers’ liability insurance association—not on the drawing board, but at the machine, with a focus on the hand working on it.
-Today, virtually all major milling machine manufacturers install it as standard equipment: Martin, SCM, Format 4.
-What began as one man’s idea has long since become the benchmark for the entire industry.
+His integral clamping system guides the workpiece continuously using swiveling struts, even over the tool.
+Today, virtually all major milling machine manufacturers install it as standard equipment: Martin, SCM, and Felder Format 4.
+What began as one man’s idea has long since become the industry standard.

 Georg Aigner has since passed away.
-We knew him personally—he was the kind of person who would keep turning a problem over and over in his mind until he found a lasting solution.
+We knew him—he was the kind of person who would turn a problem over and over in his mind until he found a lasting solution.
 Today, Oliver Loibl carries on his work with the same dedication.

 Tools for a Career

-When talking about AIGNER, colleagues often say the same thing: “You buy this once in a lifetime.”
+When it comes to AIGNER, colleagues often say the same thing: “You buy this once in a lifetime.”
 That really says it all.
-The fixtures are machined from solid stock, cleanly finished, and thought through down to the last detail.
-They tackle precisely those tasks that are tricky on the milling machine and solve them so thoroughly that the solution holds up.
-We understand this design philosophy—our lift tables and milling tables are built on the same principle.
+The attachments are machined from solid material, feature clean workmanship, and are thought out down to the last detail.
+They tackle precisely those tasks that are tricky on the milling machine and solve them so thoroughly that the solution lasts.
+We understand this design philosophy—our lifting tables and router tables are born from the same philosophy.

-AIGNER and RUWI develop tools that make the workshop better.
-We are both family-owned businesses, and we both work closely with the employers' liability insurance association.
+AIGNER and RUWI develop tools that improve the workshop experience.
+We are both family-owned businesses.
 And we both believe that good tools make life better for woodworking professionals.